bestform/gossg/content/md/bitwig.md

 As a programmer, the integration of Max/MSP into Live felt like a dream come true.
 Having experience with Pure Data, this seemed like the perfect match.

 But as powerful as this integration was, I found myself almost never using it.
-I don't know (or didn’t know—more on that later) why, because it seemed like it had been made just for me.
+I don't know (or didn’t know — more on that later) why, because it seemed like it had been made just for me.

 An unbelievably powerful tool with excellent integration into the DAW.
 A whole world of possibilities.
 And yet, I rarely used it.
 Which is a real shame.
 I still regret not investing more time into it.